rooted-io/ctfs/k8s/first/walkthrough.md

 yes
 ```

-At this point you can attempt to read the secrets from a pod deployed to the *medium* namespace.
+Knowing this you can attempt to read the secrets from a pod deployed to the *medium* namespace.
 Proceed as follow:
 1. Create the following dockerfile